contact-nat/restlet-sites/modules/com.restlet/tech-doc/dhc/guide/04_run-tests/02_automate-tests/01_test-reports-maven.md

 # Introduction

-DHC allows you to use exported tests as an input for Maven plugin which generates JUnit-like reports and allows you to hook custom URLs where to get notified before or/and after a unit test is completed.
+The Restlet Client allows you to use exported tests as an input for Maven plugin which generates JUnit-like reports and allows you to hook custom URLs where to get notified before or/and after a unit test is completed.

 # <a class="anchor" name="getStarted"></a>Get started in seconds